-Around Christmas, Wilbo turned six months and I had two weeks off to get myself used to dropping expressing during the day.
+Around Christmas 2012, my son turned six months and I had two weeks off to get myself used to dropping expressing during the day.
 He was weaning well and expressing had become a very hard thing for me to do.
-So I made the decision to use up what was left of my stash (which has only just recently run out) and move him onto formula during the day, and breast whenever he was with me.
+So I made the decision to use up what was left of my stash (which ran out in February 2013) with a view to moving him onto formula during the day, and breast whenever he was with me.

-He hates formula.
-But took to weaning (we are baby-led – you can read about that here) so well that he didn’t miss his daytime feeds and preferred to have water and lots of food instead.
+He hated formula though.
+With a passion.
+But took to weaning (we went with baby-led – you can read about that here) so well that he didn’t miss his daytime feeds and preferred to have water and lots of food instead.
 Babies tend to drop these feeds at this age anyway, so I encouraged food, which he took to happily.

-I now feed through the night as needed, because I know that’s all he wants as he falls to sleep once he is full.
-Then I feed him his first feed of the day.
-A feed at 5:15pm when I get home from work and a bedtime feed.
-He also has breakfast, lunch, dinner, water and snacks throughout the day.
+I fed him his first feed of the day, a feed at 5:15pm when I got home from work and a bedtime feed.
+He also had breakfast, lunch, dinner, water and snacks throughout the day.

 Note: Your boobs will survive this transition.
 At this stage you supply on demand.
 Some weekends he will ask for more and I’ll give it and they adjust accordingly.
 I’ve never had mastitis or any problems because of it.